Table of contents

 When was the last time you upgraded your ERP (Enterprise Resource System)?
 We guess most of your answer would be “not in recent memory”.
 For most of us, the thought of upgrading ERPs is quite daunting, unlike the way we upgrade to the latest versions of apps or even as we replace our mobile phones, just because upgrading or replacing an ERP can be quite complex.
 If it would have been simpler, everyone would do it.

 Your ERP probably is one of the biggest IT initiatives you have invested in for your business and when you have invested a significant amount for ERP implementation, it is natural to want to keep it running for several years.
-However, sadly, like most of the technologies out there, your ERP system to becomes outdated over time.
+However, sadly, like most of the technologies out there, your ERP system becomes outdated over time.

 Upgrading ERP is often intimidating due to the disruptions associated with the upgrade activity and the cost involved, especially for small and medium-sized businesses and organizations tend to delay it as much as possible.

-Many companies often ask, “Why and when should you upgrade ERP systems?”
+Why and when should you upgrade ERP systems?

 It is never to be forgotten that your ERP system supports many of your core business operations and data.
-Thus, if your ERP system falls behind, it can directly impact your business processing efficiency and decision making abilities.
+Thus, if your ERP system falls behind, it can directly impact your business processing efficiency and decision-making abilities.
 Failing to implement or delaying ERP upgrades, and having an outdated ERP, that is incompatible with the current business environment, impedes your business growth and holds you back from staying competitive in the hyperactive world.
 Not only that, with an outdated ERP you might be putting yourself at extreme security risk as well, like vulnerability to hacking, theft or viruses.
-Also, being late to upgrade ERP can bring in additional costs to your business as you may have to jump at least 2 or more versions up in one upgrade, which is more time consuming and costly transition.
+Also, being late to upgrade ERP can bring in additional costs to your business as you may have to jump at least 2 or more versions up in one upgrade, which is a more time-consuming and costly transition.

 So, how do you know when is the right time to upgrade your ERP and if you are too late to upgrade your ERP?
 Well, this can be decided by looking for ‘red flags’ or signs indicating how well your ERP still works and serves the purpose you implemented it for and checking if it is eating up into your time and resources.
 Over time, you might have grown accustomed to the way your ERP system works even if it has become slightly outdated.
 But, you have to be watchful if it prevents your company from meeting business goals or satisfying your customer needs.
 Another situation would be when you are expanding your business either geographically or into new service offerings.
 That’s perhaps when you should consider an ERP upgrade, as it can make a lot of difference to your efficiency.
 If you encounter any of the ‘red flags’ below, it may be indicating you are running late to upgrade your current ERP.